M\"obius transformation and a Cauchy family on the sphere: Introduction

-with respect to the surface area of the sphere, where $\phi \in D^{d+1} = \{ \psi \in \mathbb{R}^{d+1} \,;\, \|\psi\| <1 \}$ is the parameter.
-The direction $\phi/\|\phi \|$ controls the mode of the density, whereas $\|\phi\|$ adjusts the concentration of the distribution.
-The circular case ($d=1$) of the model (\ref{eq:sphere_c}) is known as the wrapped Cauchy or circular Cauchy family \citep[see, e.g.,][]{ken88,mcc96}.
-The family (\ref{eq:sphere_c}) is called the Cauchy family on the sphere.
+with respect to surface area, where $\mu \in S^d$ is the location parameter, $\rho \in [0,1)$ is the concentration parameter, and $S^d = \{ x \in \mathbb{R}^{d+1} \, ; \, \|x\|=1 \}$ denotes the unit sphere in $\mathbb{R}^{d+1}$.
+The circular case ($d=1$) is well-known as the wrapped Cauchy or circular Cauchy family; see, e.g., \citet{ken88} and \citet{mcc96}.
+In this paper, the distribution (\ref{eq:sphere_c}) is called the Cauchy distribution on the sphere or the spherical Cauchy distribution.

-\citet{mcc92,mcc96} investigated some properties of the univariate Cauchy families on $\mathbb{R}$ and on $S^1$.
-For example, it is shown in his papers that many computations associated with both univariate Cauchy families are greatly simplified if the random variables and parameters are expressed in form of complex numbers.
-With this convention, it is seen that the univariate Cauchy families on $\mathbb{R}$ and on $S^1$ are closed under the M\"obius transformations on $\mathbb{R}$ and on $S^1$, respectively, and that, for each Cauchy family, there is a similar induced transformation, which is a conformal mapping, on the parameter space.